macrisconstantine/sql-database-project/README.md

 # sql-database-project
-Report for a database project developed by me (SQL and some Java), as well as the report for a group midterm project with SQL query exercises.
+Report and some files for a database project using SQL and some Java, as well as the report for a group midterm project with SQL query exercises.